Particular/docs.particular.net/persistence/upgrades/ravendb-5to6.md

 ## Updated .NET Framework versions

-Because the [RavenDB.Client 4.2.0 NuGet package](https://www.nuget.org/packages/RavenDB.Client/4.2.0) is shipped for only the `netstandard20` and `netcoreapp2.1` build targets, RavenDB persistence can now only support frameworks implementing .NET Standard 2.0:
+Because the [RavenDB.Client 4.2.0 NuGet package](https://www.nuget.org/packages/RavenDB.Client/4.2.0) supports only `netstandard20` and `netcoreapp2.1`, RavenDB persistence can now only support frameworks:

 * .NET Core 2.0 and above
 * .NET Framework 4.7.2 and above
+* .NET Framework 4.6.1, although [there are several issues with consuming .NET Standard libraries from .NET 4.6.1](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) and Microsoft recommends upgrading to .NET Framework 4.7.2 or higher.